 These gateways are specific to the vendor of your particular ECM and should be installed accordingly, if one does not already exist in your organization.
-See the Support Matrix.
+See the Compatibility Matrix.
 IBM FileNet adheres to the CMIS 1.1 standard.
 So, as long as the FileNet version has support for 1.1, it is supported by TRIRIGA.

 Does anyone have any experience in extracting TRIRIGA data from the database directly through Oracle SQL Developer?
 I am trying to extract through SQL code, and combine in one table, the data from triSpace, triSpaceClassCurrent, and triSpaceStandardsSpec.
 The idea is to create a single table with all spaces, space classifications, and space standards.